-- 3.1 Members are the 'guardians' of the Trust and, in some ways, can also be viewed as the 'owners' of the Trust, although, unlike the owners of commercial companies, they do not, of course, take dividends from the Trust. - 3.2 The role of Members is set out in the Trust's Articles.
-Their obligations are described in the - DfE's Academies Trust Handbook.
-They - 3.2.1 are the subscribers to the Trust's memorandum of association (where they are founding members) - 3.2.2 may adopt and amend the Articles subject to any restrictions in the Articles, the funding agreement or charity law - 3.2.3 may, in certain circumstances, appoint new Members or remove existing Members - 3.2.4 have powers to appoint and remove Trustees in certain circumstances
+- 3.1 The members are the guardians of the organisation and its ethos: custodians of governance in the trust and its vision and values.
+They are the first signatories to the Articles of Association.
+They can appoint and remove trustees in certain circumstances. - 3.2 The role of Members is set out in the Trust's Articles.
+Their obligations are described in the

+DfE's Academies Trust Handbook.
+They

+- 3.2.1 are the subscribers to the Trust's memorandum of association (where they are founding members) - 3.2.2 may adopt and amend the Articles subject to any restrictions in the Articles, the funding agreement or charity law - 3.2.3 may, in certain circumstances, appoint new Members or remove existing Members

-- 3.2.5 must ensure the objects of the Trust are being met - 3.2.6 appoint the Trust's auditors - 3.2.7 receive the Trust's audited annual accounts (subject to the Companies Act) and annual report at an Annual General Meeting of the Trust - 3.2.8 may, by special resolution, issue direction to the Trustees to take a specific action - 3.2.9 have power to change the name of the company and, ultimately, wind up the Trust. - 3.3 Accordingly, the powers specifically reserved by Members within IET (and, therefore, not delegated at all) are - 3.3.1 to change the name of the Academy Trust - 3.3.2 to change the objects within the Articles of Association (which would require Charity Commission and Secretary of State consent) - 3.3.3 to change the structure of the Trust Board - 3.3.4 to amend the Articles of Association - 3.3.5 to pass a resolution to wind up the Trust - 3.3.6 to appoint the auditors (save to the extent that the Trustees may make a casual appointment). - 3.4 Member meetings are held twice a year.
+- 3.2.4 have powers to appoint and remove Trustees in certain circumstances - 3.2.5 must ensure the objects of the Trust are being met - 3.2.6 appoint the Trust's auditors - 3.2.7 receive the Trust's audited annual accounts (subject to the Companies Act) and annual report at an Annual General Meeting of the Trust - 3.2.8 may, by special resolution, issue direction to the Trustees to take a specific action - 3.2.9 have power to change the name of the company and, ultimately, wind up the Trust. - 3.3 Accordingly, the powers specifically reserved by Members within IET (and, therefore, not delegated at all) are - 3.3.1 to change the name of the Academy Trust - 3.3.2 to change the objects within the Articles of Association (which would require Charity Commission and Secretary of State consent) - 3.3.3 to change the structure of the Trust Board - 3.3.4 to amend the Articles of Association - 3.3.5 to pass a resolution to wind up the Trust - 3.3.6 to appoint the auditors (save to the extent that the Trustees may make a casual appointment). - 3.4 Member meetings are held twice a year.
 One of the meetings constitutes the formal Annual General Meeting (AGM) of the Trust, with the other being the Annual Trust Strategy Day.
 Member meetings are quorate if three Members are present.